kariyum/single_machine_scheduling_problem/README.md

 **Simulation**
 As you can see here, the B&B score is worse or equal to the heuristic score and better or equal than the EDD score, which is expected.
 ![](readme_images/simulation_output.png)

+## Meta-heuristic approach

+### Genetic Algorithm (GA)
+We adapted and improved the implementation of genetic algorithm for this problem.
+For instance, each agent has a solution which is a specific order of jobs.
+Then, first 20% of the best agents were served to develop offsprings.
+The algorithm is fast for large number of jobs and gives optimal solution for data that is tested with the branch&bound approach.
+But to compare this approach we thought it is wise to implement another meta-heuristic approach which was the ant colony optimization.

+### Ant Colony Optmization (ACO)
+Following the basic implementation of the ACO algorithm we have made some heavy adjustments to suit this problem and to perform well.
+One of the major changes that we had to make is that the ant is able to append jobs either at the beginning or at the end of the solution.
+This change have led to a better convergence.

+## Conclusion
+At a smaller number of jobs, branch&bound approach yields an optimal solution at a reasnable time but when it comes to much higher number of jobs, branch&bound suffers and wouldn't be suitable for real world cases.
+To overcome this, we could think of a better heuristic which in turn will enhance branch&bound and make it more efficient.
+Meta-heuristic approaches handle this with no significant performance drop.
+Even though the ACO is not well tuned, it sometimes yields a better solution compared to the genetic algorithm's solution but genetic algorithm is significantly faster than the ACO.